Skip to content

 Architecture, not models

-Models have improved.
-The context problem has not.
-Longer context windows do not solve the fundamental issue: an agent that cannot access reliable, structured, real-time context will hallucinate, contradict itself, and fail to coordinate with other agents regardless of how capable its underlying model is.
+Longer context windows don't solve the fundamental issue.
+An agent that cannot access reliable, structured, real-time context will hallucinate regardless of model capability.

 Why AI needs a context layer

-An AI agent operates through a continuous cycle: perceive the environment, reason over memory, commit an action or observation back to storage.
-This loop runs in milliseconds, and it never stops.
+Agents operate through a continuous cycle: perceive the environment, reason over memory, commit an action back to storage.
+This loop runs in milliseconds and never stops.
+Analytical platforms are not built for this.

 SurrealQL